micolous/geojsontools/README.md

 ## geojson2osm ##

 Converts a GeoJSON file containing points into OpenStreetMap XML format.
+This does not convert other types of geometry, and data from this tool will violate OSM's metadata schemas.
+It is designed to target a subset for use by rendering and routing applications.

 For example, you may have a GeoJSON file containing a list of geocaches in your area which you wish to use with an application that uses OSM XML format: